markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Your company's infrastructure is on-premises, but all machines are running at ma imum capacity.
+### Your company's infrastructure is on-premises, but all machines are running at maximum capacity.
 You want to burst to Google Cloud.
 The workloads on Google Cloud must be able to directly communicate to the workloads on-premises using a private IP range.
 What should you do?

 - [ ] In Google Cloud, configure the VPC as a host for Shared VP.
 - [ ] In Google Cloud, configure the VPC for VPC Network Peering.
 - [ ] Create bastion hosts both in your on-premises environment and on Google Cloud.
-Configure both as pro y servers using their public IP addresses.
+Configure both as proxy servers using their public IP addresses.
 - [ ] Set up Cloud VPN between the infrastructure on-premises and Google Cloud.

 **[⬆ Back to Top](#table-of-contents)**